 MIAMI (AP) -- Before LeBron James makes his next decision, Pat Riley will get a chance to convince him to stay in Miami.

-Two people familiar with the situation told The Associated Press that James will meet with the Heat president this week before making a decision about where to play next season.
-The time and location of the meeting were still being scheduled.
+Two people familiar with the situation told The Associated Press late Sunday night that James will meet with the Heat president this week before making a decision about where to play next season.
+The time and location of the meeting were still being scheduled, said the people who spoke on condition of anonymity because neither the Heat nor James announced their plans publicly.

 Monday would seem difficult, unless James' schedule changes.
 He has a commercial shoot planned and was expected to travel to Las Vegas later in the day for his annual camp with some of the nation's best young basketball players, an event that opens Wednesday.
 James also has been planning a trip to Brazil for the World Cup final on July 13.